swaggerexpert/json-pointer/README.md

 [comment]: <> (SPDX-FileCopyrightText: Copyright &#40;c&#41; 2013 IETF Trust and the persons identified as the document authors.
 All rights reserved.)
 [comment]: <> (SPDX-License-Identifier: BSD-2-Clause)

-By default, the evaluation is **strict**, meaning error condition will be raised if it fails to resolve a concrete value for any of the JSON pointer's reference tokens.
+By default, the evaluation is **strict**, meaning an error condition will be raised if it fails to resolve a concrete value for any of the JSON pointer's reference tokens.
 For example, if an array is referenced with a non-numeric token, an error condition will be raised.